 I also steamed that Pita Bread right in the Instant pot so you’ll have that freshly made restaurant-style experience!
 Slather your Gyro with Tzatziki, sprinkle with tomato and red onion (soak that sliced onion in a bowl of cold water while your meat cooks – it takes away the harsh taste) add a little iceberg, then wrap it up in foil.
 I felt like a genius.
 And you will, too, when you make these!

 I was able to “cheat” when I made these because I have a kitchen slicer.
 Yep.
 I don’t use it often and it’s cheap and a little rickety, but when I need it, it’s there.
 Think about getting one, they’re about 35 bucks and worth their weight in gold.
-If you don’t have a slicer, then cut the roast horizontally (with the grain) into several sections so it’s about 1 1/2″ wide and freeze for 20 minutes.
-It will be easier to slice thinly across the grain.
+If you don’t have a slicer, then cut the roast horizontally (with the grain) into several sections so it’s about 1 1/2″ tall and freeze for 20 minutes.
+It will be easier then for you to slice it thinly across the grain.
+And I do mean thinly.
+You’ll want to shoot for about 1/4″ thick so the beef will be tender after it’s cooked.

 Instant Pot Greek Gyros